 Reading for Pleasure

 All children will take home a ‘banded book’ pitched to their reading ability however we actively encourage children to also select books and texts that interest them.
-Children have weekly access to our extremely well resourced library where they are free to make their own choices.
+The book banded books will be changed at least once a week.
+Children also have weekly access to our extremely well resourced library where they are free to make their own choices which are changed weekly.
 We promote newspapers, poetry, comics and picture books (amongst other genres!) as valid reading options.
 Our Book Week, Poetry Week, Shakespeare Week, author visits and Book Fairs give children the opportunity to be exposed to different types of reading.

 In KS1 children practice handwriting daily whereas children in KS2 practice 2-3 times a week, but for longer sessions.
 We follow the Nelson Handwriting scheme.

 Our daily literacy lessons are based around high quality texts which link, where possible, to our learning in other subjects.
 The rules of grammar are taught within the context of the unit and we ensure there are plenty of opportunities for speaking, listening and drama.